Escazú (district): Economy

-Multiplaza Escazu, with stores from large international brand names like Zara, Armani Exchange, MNG, Guess, Lacoste, Tiffany and Co., Carolina Herrera, Salvatore Ferragamo, H&M, among others.
+Multiplaza Escazu, with stores from large international brand names.

 Locations

 Many locations in the city are prized for their scenic outlooks.
 This zone is one of the most developed parts in the metropolitan area, populated by families with high incomes.
 Escazú contains many apartment blocks and residential areas.

 Over the past couple of decades, Escazú has become an expatriate enclave: several embassies have their residences located here, including the residence of the US Ambassador, Dutch, British, German, Canadian, and South Korean Ambassadors.
 The past few years have seen a significant influx of newly arrived foreigners from North America, South America and Europe.
 It is home to many bars and restaurants, especially those of the more chic (and expensive) variety.
 Rents and prices reflect this and Escazú is one of the most well-known upscale locations in Costa Rica.
 The city offers many venues that are English speaking oriented like movie theaters, health clinics, business centers and a luxury country club.